pesaply/serensic-ruby/README.md

-Serensic Client Library for Ruby
+Serensic Client SMS Library for Ruby and Rails
 =============================
 This is the Ruby client library for serensic's API.
 To use it you'll
 ##Promise You Ill Start Sending sms in no time.